cosmos/cosmos/PLAN.md

-Atom Crowdfund Plan
+Cosmos Crowdfund Plan
 -------------------

 DATE: July 22nd, 2016<br/>
 NOTE: The details in this plan override what is currently in the whitepaper.

-* The Atom Foundation will be a Canadian entity.
-Its mission is to create, maintain, and further develop, the Atom Ecosystem.
+* The Cosmos Foundation will be a Canadian entity.
+Its mission is to create, maintain, and further develop, the Cosmos Ecosystem.

-* There will be a Crowdfunding campaign to sell tokens called "atoms" that give the holder limited license to use the Atom Ecosystem.
-The proceeds of the Crowdfunding campaign will go to the Atom Foundation to develop the Essential Atom Software and Services.
+* There will be a Crowdfunding campaign to sell tokens called "atoms" that give the holder limited license to use the Cosmos Ecosystem.
+The proceeds of the Crowdfunding campaign will go to the Cosmos Foundation to develop the Essential Cosmos Software and Services.

-* Upon completion of the Crowdfund, all the atom holders, including the Atom Foundation, play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
+* Upon completion of the Crowdfund, all the atom holders, including the Cosmos Foundation, play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
 The top 100 validators after delegation will be chosen as validators on Genesis.